 My young adult daughter stumbled upon a Facebook post by a ‘Mommy’ who professes to be an Activist.
 The woman describes herself on her official public figure Facebook page as: “I make videos.
 I rant.
 I speak places.
 I love my 10 kids and my hubby.
 I do it all because of Jesus.
 I am The Activist Mommy.”

 My daughter was incensed by the particular post she found because it presented so many Alternate Facts, all in the name of Activism.
-Alternate Facts which defied dictionary definitions, let alone freely accessible statistics.
+Alternate Facts which defied dictionary definitions and freely accessible statistics.
 A less generous person would say they are lies, but let’s give her the benefit of the doubt and call it ignorance.

 The post was ostensibly about ‘genocide’, and I had a look to see what the fuss was about.
 What I found was a post about something that does not actually meet the definition of genocide, on a page that does not appear to have any consistent interest in any of the myriad issues within its own posts.
 But the Mommy calls herself an Activist, so I look harder to find the root cause she believes in, and/or the group the is an ally of.

 Perhaps it is feminism?
-The following post brought a moment of hope that I’d identified what she is fighting for.
+The following article-share brought a moment of hope that I’d found what she is fighting for.

-But the commentary is this: “Liberated Woman??
+But the commentary she had added is this: “Liberated Woman??
 Do you see the Muslim lady on the right wearing her hijab?
 Is that a typo on her shirt??
 Yeah, because when I think of liberated women, I think of women who can NOT drive, can NOT get an education, can NOT think for themselves, can NOT choose who they marry, can NOT keep their clitoris.
 Yeah, that’s who I think about.
 Thanks Teen Vogue and Planned Parenthood once again for making it so easy to make fun of your constant contradictions!”